What causes a reaction to an insect bite?

-Diagnosis is based on clinical signs and history of the pet being stung/bitten.
-In certain cases, blood samples will be analyzed looking for the presence of eosinophils, the white blood cell associated with many allergic reactions.
+Diagnosis is based on clinical signs and a history of the pet who was stung or bitten.
+In certain cases, blood samples will be analyzed for eosinophils (the white blood cell associated with many allergic reactions).

 How is an insect bite reaction treated?

 Supportive measures such as intravenous fluids, corticosteroids, oxygen therapy, and epinephrine (adrenaline) are often required in patients who progress to systemic or anaphylactic shock.
 In these severe cases, electrolyte levels will be monitored, and a urinalysis will be performed to evaluate urine output and kidney function.

 What is the prognosis for insect bite reactions?

 Except in rare cases of anaphylactic shock, the prognosis is excellent.
 Cases that involve tens to hundreds of bee stings merit a more guarded prognosis.

 Future insect bites should be avoided because many reactions worsen with repeated exposure to the offending proteins or toxins.
-You should always tell your veterinarian if your pet has ever experienced an insect bite reaction so that preventive measures can be taken in the future.
+You should always tell your veterinarian if your pet has ever experienced an insect bite reaction so preventive measures can be taken in the future.
 Many pets that demonstrate insect bite hypersensitivity are also hypersensitive to flea and tick bites, pollens and molds, and many foods.
 Consult your veterinarian about safe and effective products for preventing insect bites in your dog.

 See the handouts “Flea Allergy Dermatitis in Dogs” and “Spider Bites” for more information about these topics.